everycure-org/matrix/docs/src/onboarding/installation.md

 !!! info "Support on Windows, MacOS and Linux"
     We are mostly using MacOS but try our best to provide an onboarding for all platforms.
-This guide assumes Our guide assumes usage of [homebrew](https://brew.sh/) to manage packages on MacOS, [Windows
+This guide assumes usage of [homebrew](https://brew.sh/) to manage packages on MacOS, [Windows
     WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) usage on Windows
     and some system proficiency for Linux users.
 If you find your platform could be